 FHA loans give borrowers some leeway regarding debt-to-income (DTI) ratios, which is helpful for people carrying larger amounts of debt.
 The standard rule is that the total DTI should stay below 43%.
 Still, lenders can sometimes extend that ceiling to 50% or even 57% when borrowers show extra strengths—like a good credit score, a steady job history, or a decent pile of cash reserves.
 The front-end DTI, which looks only at housing costs, usually has a 31% cap on gross income.
 The back-end DTI, which includes all monthly obligations, can still surpass 43% if the compensating points are solid.
 This approach acknowledges that some borrowers can handle a mortgage even at higher DTI levels if they plan their finances carefully.

-HUD Guidelines vs FHA Lender Overlays
+Fannie Mae And Freddie Mac Guidelines vs Lender Overlays

 FHA or Conventional Loan?
 Learn About Credit and DTI Requirements